Our Mission

 Cheryl Ball

-Cheryl E. Ball is Director of the Digital Publishing Collaborative at Wayne State University Library.
-In 2010, Ball received tenure at Illinois State University with the first open-access, all-digital portfolio.
-Since 2006, Ball has been editor of the online peer-reviewed open-access journal Kairos: Rhetoric, Technology, and Pedagogy, which exclusively publishes digital media scholarship and is read in 180 countries.
-Her recent research in editorial workflows and digital publishing infrastructures can be found in multiple journals and edited collections, as well as on her personal repository.
-During the 2013-2014 academic year, she served as a Fulbright Scholar at the Oslo School of Architecture and Design, studying research mediation practices and teaching academic literacies to Ph.D. students.
-She is the Project Director for Vega, an open-access multimedia academic publishing platform, and serves as the executive director of the Council of Editors of Learned Journals.
+Cheryl E. Ball is an independent publishing consultant and Executive Director of the Council of Editors of Learned Journals.
+Her consulting work helps academics accomplish their dream projects while rebuilding their relationship with work.
+She is Senior Editor for the diamond open-access journal Kairos: A Journal of Rhetoric, Technology, and Pedagogy, which has been publishing scholarly multimedia content since 1996.
+In 2010, Ball received tenure at Illinois State University with the first (she could find) open-access, interactive portfolio.
+Her research in editorial workflows and digital publishing infrastructures can be found in multiple journals and edited collections, as well as on her personal repository.
 Ball has an M.F.A. in poetry from Virginia Commonwealth University, where she completed the school’s first electronic, interactive thesis, and a Ph.D. in rhetoric and technical communication from Michigan Technological University.

 • Robert Hilliker